Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 These reasons are enough to cost the deal.

-How can your sales team close and resell SEO consistently without a repeatable process in place?
+How can your sales team close and resell SEO consistently without a repeatable SEO process in place?

 The size of the SEO industry is massive and continues to grow.